datasaur-ai/robosaur/readme.md

 ### Storage configuration

 There are numerous `"source": "local"` in many places, and we said to keep them as-is.
 For most use cases, creating and exporting projects to and from local storage is the simplest approach.
-However, Robosaur also supports project creation from files located in S3 buckets and GCS buckets!
-All we need to do is set the correct credentials, and change the `source` to `s3` or `gcs`.
+However, Robosaur also supports project creation from files located in S3 buckets, GCS buckets, and Azure Blob Storage containers!
+All we need to do is set the correct credentials, and change the `source` to `s3`, `gcs`, or `azure`.

 Here are the examples for credentials and other configs: